-Nomination letter must be sent by no later than March 1 and sent to Sarah Miller, email@example.com.
-You will receive a confirmation and information for shipping/mailing the publication.
+Nomination letter must be sent by no later than March 1 to Sarah Miller, firstname.lastname@example.org.
+You will receive a confirmation and information for shipping/mailing the publication to the review committee.

 Nominations should include:

-- Four copies of the publication for distribution to the Selection Committee, or if that is not possible, provide full bibliographic information so that the Selection Committee will not encounter any difficulty in locating the publication nominated.
+- Three copies of the publication for distribution to the Selection Committee.
+If that is not possible, provide full bibliographic information so that the Selection Committee will not encounter any difficulty in locating the publication nominated.

 NOTE: Publications sent without supporting documents will not be considered.